-- Check with your Personal Academic Tutor (PAT) or Course Leader as to whether an exchange would be possible as part of your degree course (you would usually study abroad for one semester of your second year).
+- Check with your Course Leader as to whether an exchange would be possible as part of your degree course

 - Think about finances - will this work for you?

-- If you wish, request an appointment via email.
+- If you wish, request an appointment with the Study Abroad team.
 Make sure you have done some preliminary research first!